Playa de Palma: Probation after Elevator Assault — Enough Justice for Guests?

 Prevention means a system, not case-by-case management

 Important is: it is not enough to react conservatively after an incident.
 The island needs binding standards.
 These could be regulatory requirements or industry certificates that recognize hotels with strong safety and reporting concepts.
-Cooperation between tourism associations, police and social services — for example fixed contacts in every municipality — would show that safety is more than a polite sign at the reception desk.
+Cooperation between tourism associations, police and social services — for example fixed contacts in every municipality — would show that safety is more than a polite sign at the reception desk, an argument underlined by reactions after the Palmanova verdict: Two years in prison — and what Mallorca must learn now.

 An appeal to authorities, hoteliers and guests